ubco-W2022T2-data301/project-group-group12/final_report_group12.md

-Based on our earlier conclusion that the quantity of music listening and mental health problems have a positive correlation.
-Based on these previous questions, it can be seen that overall, people rank their mental health problems quite high on the scale, especially their anxiety and depression.
-Thus, it suggests that even though a lot of people are listening to music for only around 8.3% (and __) of their days, they should try to further lessen this number as this may help bring down their mental health problems.

-Ok now.
 The first set of research questions yielded very interesting results.
 Since depression and anxiety are the two most prevalent mental health conditions based on the box plot, and we learned that younger populations tend to suffer more, i thought i’d explore to see what other factors may be contributors.
 Young populations often include students, so I found a dataset on student mental health.
 This dataset correlates anxiety and depression presence to year level and CGPA.
 I wanted to learn if either of these factors possibly contribute to anxiety and depression: